-drop anywhere near the 30 percent drop of Black Monday.
-This could not occur in a biased random walk-the probability that a walk will move two steps in the same direction is p^2 , three steps is p^3 , and so on-so the probability of many steps in the same direction is exponentially rare, virtually impossible.
+Still there are certain points in the S&P 500 plot such as October 19, 1987 ('Black Monday'), or the 15 percent drop over the week following the events of 11 September 2001-that are not mirrored anywhere in the biased random walk model.
+Nowhere do we see a drop anywhere near the 30 percent drop of Black Monday.
+This could not occur in a biased random walk-the probability that a walk will move two steps in the same direction is $p^2$ , three steps is $p^3$ , and so on-so the probability of many steps in the same direction is exponentially rare, and virtually impossible.

 Then how do we quantify these S&P 500 fluctuations?
 We begin by graphing the values of the fluctuations as a function of time.
-We place the plot of the empirical data next to the predictions of Bachelier's model (Fig. 1b).
+We place the plot of the empirical data next to the predictions of Bachelier's model.
 The fluctuations in the model are normalized by one standard deviation.
-Note that the biased random walk has a PDF that is a Gaussian, so the probability of having more than five standard deviations is essentially zero-you can see that a line drawn at five standard deviations is outside the range of the fluctuations.
+Note that the biased random walk has a probability density function (PDF) that is a Gaussian, so the probability of having more than fi ve standard deviations is essentially zero-you can see that a line drawn at fi ve standard deviations is outside the range of the fluctuations.

 If we normalize the empirical data we see a difference.
 A line drawn at five standard deviations is not outside the range of the fluctuations-there are many "shocks" that exceed five standard deviations.
 A bar placed on the positive side at five standard deviations also has 30 or 40 hits-fluctuations that equal or exceed five standard deviations in the positive direction.
 Some, such as Black Monday, are more than 34 standard deviations.
-The exponential of $(-1/2)(34)^2$ is approximately $10^{-267/2}$.
+The exponential of $(-1/2)(34)^2$ is approximately $10^{-267/2}$ .

-Because big economic shocks affect the economy around the world ("everything depends on everything else"), the possibility of an economic "holocaust" or "meltdown" is one that we must take seriously.
-Big changes in stocks affect not only people with large amounts, but also those who have very little-those on the margins of society.
+Because big economic shocks affect the economy around the world ('everything depends on everything else'), the possibility of an economic 'earthquake''is one that we must take seriously.
+Big changes in stocks affect not only people with large amounts, but also those on the margins of society.
 One person's portfolio collapse is another's physical starvation; e.g., literal starvation in some areas was one result of the recent Indonesian currency collapse.

-Another example is the recent Merriwether long term capital management (LTCM) collapse, caused in part by the use of models that do not take into account those catastrophic rare events.
+Another example is the recent Merriwether LTCM (Long Term Capital Management) collapse, caused in part by the use of models that do not take into account these catastrophic rare events.
 Thus there are many reasons we physicists might be interested in understanding economic fluctuations.